Foundation laying for Ambedkar cultural centre, BJP govt’s pre-poll deceit & drama: Mayawati | Politics

 In a related tweet, she said “the BSP is not against setting up of any centre in the name of highly venerable Baba Saheb, but doing all this now for the sake of electoral interest is a gross deception,” she said.

-While targeting the Yogi Adityanath government, Mayawati did not spare the previous Samajwadi Party or the Congress government either.
+While targeting the Yogi Adityanath government, Mayawati did not spare the previous Samajwadi Party or the Congress governments either.

 “In crushing the rights of Dalits and backwards and heaping injustice and atrocities on them, they all are the same -- this is known to all and very unfortunate,” she asserted.